πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 5. close() β€” close the socket

-Telephone analogy: socket = pick up the phone, connect = dial, send/recv = speak/listen, close = hang up.
+Telephone analogy: socket = pick up the phone, connect = dial, send/recv = speak and listen, close = hang up.

 Build a TCP Client

-Let's actually connect to a web server, send an HTTP request, and read back the response.
+Now let's actually connect to a web server, send an HTTP request, and read the response.

 #include <stdio.h>